Delivering data from Yandex Managed Service for Apache Kafka® to Yandex StoreDoc using Yandex Data Transfer

 - Subnet.

-- Security group and rules allowing connections to the Managed Service for Apache Kafka® and Yandex StoreDoc clusters.
+- Security group and the rules allowing connections to the Managed Service for Apache Kafka® and Yandex StoreDoc clusters.

 - Managed Service for Apache Kafka® source cluster.